marcobambini/gravity/docs/int.md

 ### Int

 In most dynamically typed programming language both Integers and Float are internally represented by a C double value.

-In a modern 64bit system, this implementation leads to some issue because some integer values cannot be correctly represented by a double value (more on this in https://www.viva64.com/en/l/0018/).
+In a modern 64bit system, this implementation leads to some issue because some integer values cannot be correctly represented by a double value (for more details please read [Storage of integer values in double](https://www.viva64.com/en/l/0018/)).

 In Gravity Int and Float are internally represented by two different types to mitigate rounding errors.